The confident kid on the brink of his Test debut

 "We had to say, 'Matthew just find your place, mate'.

-"He is not quietly confident, he is very confident, but it is not an 'arrogant confident'.
+"He is not quietly confident.
+He is very confident, but it is not an 'arrogant confident'.
 It is just the way he holds himself."

 Potts said in a recent interview he was a "naughty kid" at school.
 He went to Sixth Form at St Robert of Newminster in Tyne and Wear, the same school attended by England goalkeeper Jordan Pickford.